Last updated on October 15, 2023

 The win condition aspect is a little clunky, but the ability to trade two mana for a card carries this artifact and proves its importance in creature-based white decks.

 Welcoming Vampire is a 3-drop 2/3 flier that gives you up to one card per turn whenever a creature with power 2 or less enters the battlefield under your control.
-It’s your classic card draw engine in white weenie decks, and it works particularly well with Wedding Announcement in Standard.
+It’s your classic card draw engine in white weenie decks, and it works particularly well with Wedding Announcement.

 Bygone Bishop investigates whenever you cast a creature spell with mana value three or less.
 This is undoubtedly one of the more powerful cards we’ve seen so far.
 It’s great for white weenie decks that love any chance to draw cards and even has great stats as a 2/3 flier for three.